 Rotary District 5130 has created a 501(c)3 Disaster Relief Fund to promote donations to help those who have been caught in a disaster.
-The current Kincade Fire is having a devastating effect on many of our neighbors with the loss of their homes and livelihoods.
+Current fires are having a devastating effect on many of our neighbors with the loss of their homes and livelihoods.
 Please consider making your donation to the fund today.
 Click the PayPal link below to use your credit card or your PayPal account to help others. f paying by check, please make it payable to “Rotary District 5130 Disaster Relief Fund” and send to Ashleigh Diehl, Treasurer, Rotary District 5130 Disaster Relief Fund, 1315 Fourth Street, Eureka, CA 95501

 Rotary District 5130 Disaster Relief Fund is a 501(c)3 organization | Tax ID #83-0852722